Tilman Kuban

 Tilman Moritz Kuban (born 26 May 1987) is a German politician of the Christian Democratic Union (CDU) who has been serving as a member of the German Bundestag since 2021.
-He has also been the chairman of the CDU’s youth organisation, the Young Union (JU), since 2019.
+He was also the chairman of the CDU’s youth organisation, the Young Union (JU), from 2019 until 2022.

 Early life and education

 Kuban was born 1987 in the West German town of Langenhagen and studied law at the University of Osnabrück.
 Before entering politics, he worked as a talent scout for football club Hannover 96.

 Political career

 Kuban entered the CDU in 2007 and was elected chairman of the JU in 2019, succeeding Paul Ziemiak.

 In November 2016, Kuban announced that he would succeed Maria Flachsbarth and run for a parliamentary seat in the 2021 national elections, representing the Hannover-Land II district.
 In parliament, Kuban has since been serving on the Committee on Economic Affairs and the Committee on European Affairs.
 In this capacity, he is his parliamentary group’s rapporteur on Europe’s relations with Ukraine.